About Us – Advisors

 Rajesh Kumar Kathuria

 Rajesh is a full time practicing fellow chartered accountant.
-He is actively involved in various social causes and is associated with NGOs like SAI, Social Axiom Insignia that works in the field of prevention of child sexual abuse and AADI – Action for Ability Development and Inclusion which has a vision of “a world in which people with disability are an integral part of society, participating in the community and living life to the fullest, with equitable access to opportunity and services.
+He is actively involved in various social causes and is associated with NGOs like SAF, Social Axiom Foundation that works in the field of prevention of child sexual abuse and AADI – Action for Ability Development and Inclusion which has a vision of “a world in which people with disability are an integral part of society, participating in the community and living life to the fullest, with equitable access to opportunity and services.
 He did his graduation, B.Com (Hons), from University of Delhi in the year 1987 and chartered accountancy in the year 1988 from ICAI, Delhi.
 Rajesh has extensive professional experience in the areas of Finance, Auditing, Direct and Indirect Taxation, Corporate Advisory Services and System Development for the past twenty nine years.